 Marine fire investigation is a specialized task which should only be undertaken by specially trained personnel.
-The idea that a marine vessel fire is the same as a building fire, just on the water, cannot be farther from the truth.
-The marine fire investigator must possess many qualities, not the least important of which is a good working knowledge of marine vessels, marinas and vessel operations.
+The idea that a marine vessel fire is the same as a building fire, just on the water, cannot be further from the truth.
+The marine fire investigator must possess many qualities, not the least of which is a good working knowledge of marine vessels, marinas and vessel operations.

 The Certified Marine Fire Investigator Program (CMFI) was founded to provide an additional benefit to its members who specifically investigate marine vessel and marina fires.
 To accomplish this, IAMI has instituted a certification program and designated the certification as Certified Marine Fire Investigators (CMFI).
 IAMI contemplated advanced certification programs as part of its future expansion which shall be designated as CMFI.
 Obtaining these certifications shall not be an easy task.